datakind/Data-Observation-Toolkit/README.md

 work if rebuilding your Docker environment.

-# How to develop a new test type [ Rahul / Lydia ]
-To develop a new test type, add a new row in the `dot.test_types` and `dot.test_parameters_interface` tables

-You can also use a macro to define reusable SQL for your test type, in `dot/dbt/macros`.

-Add a test just as defined in the "How to add new tests from the existing test library" section

 # Deploying in Airflow

 The following setup is a proof-of-concept to illustrate how Airflow might be configured to run the DOT on multiple